Tyler Pace (lacrosse)

-Tyler Pace (born April 5, 1995) is a Canadian professional indoor lacrosse forward playing with the Calgary Roughnecks of the National Lacrosse League (NLL).
+Tyler Pace (born April 5, 1995) is a Canadian professional box lacrosse forward playing with the Calgary Roughnecks of the National Lacrosse League (NLL).

-After attending Blue Ridge High School in Coquitlam, British Columbia, Pace attended the University of Denver and played for the Denver Pioneers men's lacrosse team.
+After attending Blue Ridge High School in Dyke, Virginia USA, Pace attended the University of Denver and played for the Denver Pioneers men's lacrosse team.
 In 2016 he was named to USILA Second Team All-America and BIG EAST First Team.
 Then in 2017 to BIG EAST Second Team.

 Pace was selected 9th overall in the 2017 NLL Entry Draft.